-Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments
+Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

 Gozo Feasts 2026: Dates and Main Celebrations

-Date Village Feast Atmosphere
+Date Village Festa Details

 31 May 2026 Munxar